Club: Fulham FC | Opening: 1896 | Capacity: 25,700 seats

 Address: Stevenage Road, London, SW6 6HH

-Tickets can be bought online, by phone +44 (0) 843 208 1234, or in person at the stadium’s ticket office.
-The ticket office is also open on the day of the match.
+Tickets for Fulham matches can be bought online, by phone +44 (0) 843 208 1234, or in person at the ticket office at the stadium.

-Relevant Internet links:
+Relevant Internet links

 Fulhamfc.com – Official website of Fulham FC.